What is a Dividend?

 Below is an example of a dividend voucher I received from a company I invested in – Maybank.

 I have tried timing the market and listened to all forms of ‘inside information’ and ‘tips’ from ill informed investors and let me quote Peter Lynch on this – “Behind every stock is a company.
 Find out what it’s doing.”
 Do not invest on hearsay and rumors, when you invest in a business, know what you own, and know why you own it.

 Dividend investing is one of the most popular strategies for traditional, buy-and-hold investors.
 Typically dividend investing involves selecting companies which feature an attractive and sustainable dividend yield.

-I myself am a long term dividend investor.
+I see myself as a sort of hybrid dividend and growth investor.
 My purpose of investing?
 To have a sustainable source of passive income which would eventually cover all my needs and wants.
 As of 2019, my dividend income per annum is RM16K.
 A summary of my dividends can be found at My Freedom Fund.
-Overall, dividend-focused portfolios can provide a significant source of income for all investors.

 Do NOT be Fooled by Dividend Yields

 It is important to know how stocks, dividends and dividend yields work.